col-one/tower-view/README.md

 # TOWER VIEW

 Tower View is a multi image viewer made with rust and powered by Amethyst.
-The purpose of Tower is to offert a simple, light and perfomant image viewer with a bunch of features adapted to the CG world and digital creation.
+Tower's purpose is to offer a simple, light, and perfomant image viewer with a bunch of features adapted to the CG world and digital creation.

-Tower View 0.0.1 is perfect to show casing your texture maps or compare images.
+Tower View 0.0.1 is perfect for showcasing your texture maps and compare images.

 [<img src="wiki/images/tower.jpeg" width="450"/>](wiki/images/tower.jpeg) [<img src="wiki/images/tower-grid.png" width="400"/>](wiki/images/tower-grid.png)